 Ledger Nano S Plus Review

-The Ledger Nano S Plus is the latest hardware wallet device by Ledger, one of the most popular hardware wallet companies today.
-In this review, I’ll be covering my personal experience with the Ledger Nano S Plus, the setup process, features and more.
+The Ledger Nano S Plus is the successor to the original and popular Nano S by Ledger, one of the most popular hardware wallet companies today.
+In this review, I’ll be covering my personal experience with the Ledger Nano S Plus, the setup process, features, and more.

 Ledger Nano S Plus Review Summary

-It boasts a sleeker design than the original Nano S device, along with larger memory and a bigger screen.
-The Nano S Plus supports up to 5,500 crypto assets including NFTs, and can also hold a significantly larger number of blockchain apps than the older model.
+It boasts a sleeker design compared to the original Nano S device, along with larger memory and a bigger screen.
+The Nano S Plus supports over 5,500 coins, including NFTs, and can also hold a significantly larger number of blockchain apps than the older model.

 That’s the Nano S Plus in a nutshell.
-If you want a detailed review of my experience with the Nano S Plus keep on reading, here’s what I’ll cover:
+If you want a detailed review of my Nano S Plus experience, keep reading.
+Here’s what I’ll cover: